ogbodo/eth_swap/README.md

 # Tools used:

-1. Solidity
+1. Solidity: The preffered programming language for the ethereum blockchain
-2. Truffle
+2. Truffle: The compiller
-3. web3.js
+3. web3.js: Talks to the blockchain on our behalf
-4. Ganache
+4. Ganache: Local version of ethereum blockchain for development purpose.
-5. ReactJS
+5. ReactJS: Front-end library
-6. Meta Mask
+6. Meta Mask: Enables browser to complete blockchain transactions using web3.js under the hood.

 # To Run